From A Wiki of Ice and Fire

 Summer Islander merchant ships have been visiting King's Landing since its first years of existence, early in the reign of Aegon I Targaryen, when it was just a boomtown of mud and wood clustered around Aegon's High Hill.
 While pirates have come to fear the very sight of swan-ships from the Summer Isles, in 19 AC a large pirate-fleet managed to sack Tall Trees Town, carrying off thousands into slavery, and a fortune in wealth.
 When word of this daring and unexpected pirate attack reached King Aegon, it made him reconsider his decision not to build walls around his capital city.
 At first he had thought that none would dare to attack a city defended by dragons, but the sack of even a well-defended port such as Tall Trees Town made him realize that the worst attacks are often brazen and unanticipated, so it would be wiser to build strong defensive walls around King's Landing.
 Tall Trees Town later recovered and rebuilt from the damage.

-Some years after Robert's Rebellion there was a civil war on Jhala which saw Prince Jalabhar Xho of the Red Flower Vale deposed (Red Flower Vale being located in the center of Jhala).
+Some years after Robert's Rebellion there was a civil war on Jhala which saw Prince Jalabhar Xho of the Red Flower Vale, in the center of Jhala, deposed.
 He sought refuge in King's Landing and spent many years petitioning King Robert Baratheon for military assistance in retaking his homeland.
 Robert was attracted by the idea of invading the Summer Islands, but his advisors convinced him it was a foolhardy venture.
-Despite this negative response, Xho remains in exile in King's Landing.
+Despite this negative response, Xho remains in exile in King's Landing and a constant presence at court on the Red Keep.

 There are about fifty islands in the chain, some so small that a man can walk across them in a single day.
 Nine out of every ten persons live on the three main islands.
 Walano and Omboru are each less than half as large as Jhala, though either of the two is still larger than all of the Stepstones combined.
 While Jhala is the largest island, Walano is the most populous.
 Walano contains the cities of Lotus Port, Last Lament, and Tall Trees Town.
 The cultural or religious heart of the islands seems to be Tall Trees Town, where priestesses carve histories and laws into the Talking Trees.
 Jhala contains the settled valleys of Red Flower Vale and Sweet Lotus Vale - the latter of which contains the port city of Ebonhead.